dukedougal/wilderness/README.md

 1: in the underworld, to move between rooms type M/roomnumber where roomnumber is the number of the room you wish to move to.

-2: In the underworld, you need to either write down the rooms that you can move to, or you can hit the V key to see "rooms visited in order" and mve back to a room you were previously in.
+2: In the underworld, you need to either write down the rooms that you can move to, or you can hit the V key to see "rooms visited in order" and move back to a room you were previously in.

 3: to cast a spell, type CA/spellnumber - this is not in the instructions